 Dramatic, emotional and romantic, if you love Lorna Cook, Tracy Rees and Jenny Ashcroft, you'll love this gripping and heartwrenching novel from Cathy Mansell, set against the sweeping backdrop of Dublin and rural Ireland in the 1940s.

 It's 1943 and Ireland has escaped the worst of the war raging in Europe, but life is not without its hardships.
 When fire breaks out at the convent in Cavan where she has spent the past ten years, orphan Eva Fallon barely escapes with her life.

 She's offered a bed for the night by Ma Scully, whilst her nephew Cathal, visiting from Dublin, helps battle the blaze.
 Seventeen-year-old Eva has never known such kindness but she's too proud to take advantage, and finds a job at Blackstock's farm, setting in motion a chain of events that will change her life forever.

 Amidst tragedy and hardship, the only ray of light is the friendship of Ma Scully and her growing, secret love for Cathal.
 And through it all Eva clings to her hope that one day she will find a place where she can truly belong.

 Cathy Mansell was born in Ireland and, although she now lives in Leicester, her Irish heritage plays a significant role in her fiction.
 Hailing from a family of writers, she says it was inevitable that she too would become one.
-She has had five novels published by Tirgearr Publishing.
-A Place to Belong is her first with Headline.
+She has had five novels published by Tirgearr Publishing before publishing A Place to Belong with Headline.

 To find out more about Cathy, visit her website: cathymansell.com, find her on Facebook: facebook.com/CathyMansell12 and follow her on Twitter: @cathymansell3.